Spring Garden Revival

 Contact Easton’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Easton begins with responsible turf and soil material management.
 Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP.
-Bulk soil disposal or importation must be coordinated with the Transfer Station or composting facility, observing permit requirements, fees, and posted operating hours.
+Bulk soil disposal or importation must be coordinated with the local transfer station or composting facility, observing permit requirements, fees, and posted operating hours.
 Topsoil for sod installation should be screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and free of pathogens.
 Sod must be delivered fresh (within 24–48 hours of harvest), at a thickness of 1–1.5 inches including roots, and stored shaded with irrigation.
-For large projects, coordinate delivery and staging with traffic regulations and right-of-way permits, and notify neighbors in advance.
-For guidance, contact:
+Advance neighbor notification and coordination with municipal projects are essential for large-scale staging.

 Easton Department of Public Works